BenLangmead/bowtie/MANUAL.markdown

 </td><td>

-Maximum permitted total of quality values at mismatched read positions.
+Maximum permitted total of quality values at *all* mismatched read positions throughout the entire alignment, not just in the "seed".
 The default is 70.
 Like [Maq], `bowtie` rounds quality values to the nearest 10 and saturates at 30; rounding can be disabled with [`--nomaqround`].